texas-justice-initiative/website-nextjs/content/blog/posts/join-our-team.md

 * data architect to coordinate with corporate volunteers on automation tool;
 * SEO and Google Analytics whiz

 Does any of this sound like you?
-If so, please fill out this form, where you'll also find the fine print on our stack:  https://texasjusticeinitiative.org/volunteer
+If so, [please fill out this form](https://texasjusticeinitiative.org/volunteer), where you'll also find the fine print on our stack.